dm-cdb/Arduino/Temp-sensor/readme.md

 So to have a correct reading of the ADC value, we'll need to have y - 8 = x : or y = x + 8.
 This would be the OFFSET or TS_OFFSET in the datasheet.<br>
 See diagram below :
 <p>

 ![temp-offset](https://github.com/user-attachments/assets/1e032c5f-2e1d-43bd-9e2c-236657029c4f)

 </p>
+The blue dashed line is the ideal condition.<br>
+The red dotted line is the line between two "arbitrary" calibration points ; for example one taken at 25°C, the other at 0°C or 50°C.
 The second correction is called gain factor (or TS_GAIN in datsheet), and is a result of the slope / coefficient of the line not being strictly = 1, because of the 1.1V reference voltage slightly varying for example.<br>
 <p>

 ![temp-gain](https://github.com/user-attachments/assets/3d4f7c53-6190-47c7-8eee-6f37fdb4c80d)

 </p>
-Basically we are trying to find the slope or coeffient "a" in the equation y = ax + b.
+Basically we are trying to find the slope or coeffient "a" in the equation y = ax + b, and cancel or compensate for it.
 <br>
 One other interesting thing to note is the difference in datasheets 2015 & 2018 regarding the presentation of the internal temperature sensor (Analog to digital conversion / temperature measurement section).<br>
 2018 edition says for typical values : <br>